 We'll assess your work in a variety of ways including exams, coursework, essays and activity-based assignments.
 So expect, for example, problem-solving activities, consultancy projects, presentations, computer-based exams, a trading simulation portfolio and group or individual reports.
-You'll also be able to access support materials through our virtual learning environment (VLE).
+You'll also be able to access support materials through our virtual learning environment (CANVAS).

 You’ll study in our Centre of Excellence in Accounting and Finance, supported by academic researchers, professionals and our Bloomberg Financial Markets Lab – a bespoke financial trading platform providing live financial information about companies trading on global stock exchanges.
 The Lab is integrated into the curriculum to enhance your learning, professional development and employability as well as encourage your interest in the financial markets.
 It also gives staff and students to opportunity to collaborate.
 There’s also a Bloomberg app, so you can access the Lab while you’re on the move.

 We want to make sure that you’re fully prepared for an increasingly competitive job market, so we offer a four-year degree option which includes a work placement in the third year.
 It’s an opportunity to apply and enhance your skills while developing new ones.
 You’ll also build valuable professional networks.